GoobisMoobis/LuauDispatcher/README.md

 Choosing the right one for your usecase is a personal choice.
 If you want something tried-and-true that is consistant and easy, go with vLuau.
 If you want a much smaller module that has performance improvements but may be inconsistant, use LuauDispatcher + LuauParser.

 # Contribute

 Download the package from [Releases](https://github.com/GoobisMoobis/LuauDispatcher/releases/latest) and import it into Roblox.
-You can also download everything individually from
+You can also download everything individually from [trueSrc](https://github.com/GoobisMoobis/LuauDispatcher/tree/main/trueSrc) however it's much harder because this is my first time uploading a package that I intend the general public to use.
+Most of the time I use my own system.